CRC Energy Efficiency Scheme: Performance league table

 The first performance league table was published on 8 November 2011.
 It was based on the scheme's early action metric, which is a measure of good energy management prior to the establishment of an energy baseline.
 In the future the table will use a growth and an absolute metrics from this baseline.
 The table is expected to be particularly useful to ethical and green investors.
 Many notable brands are listed in the League table including the big four supermarkets, Asda (37), Morrisons (56), Tesco (93), and Sainsbury's (164).
 In all 22 organisations shared first position, news stories focused on the fact that Manchester United Football Club was one of those at the top of the table.

-It has been announced that after July 2013, these league and performance tables will no longer be published, and will instead be replaced by a publication of participants' energy use and emissions.
+It was announced during the government's autumn statement on 5 December 2012 that after July 2013, these league and performance tables would no longer be published, and would instead be replaced by a publication of participants' energy use and emissions.